Policies and Procedures

 • Volunteers do not work unsupervised.

-• Kids’ Corner Limited abide by the safer recruitment requirements in respect of any person who is dismissed from our employment or resigns in circumstances that would otherwise have led to dismissal for reasons of child protection concern.
+• Kids’ Corner abide by the safer recruitment requirements in respect of any person who is dismissed from our employment or resigns in circumstances that would otherwise have led to dismissal for reasons of child protection concern.

-• Kids’ Corner Limited take security steps to ensure that we have control over who comes into the setting so that no unauthorised person has unsupervised access to the children.
+• Kids’ Corner take security steps to ensure that we have control over who comes into the setting so that no unauthorised person has unsupervised access to the children.

 1. Staff Training and Induction

-Kids’ Corner Limited is committed to promoting awareness of safeguarding and child abuse issues throughout its training of the staff.
-Kids’ Corner Limited is committed to empowering young children, through its early childhood curriculum – the EYFS 2024, promoting their right to be strong, resilient, and listened to.
+Kids’ Corner is committed to promoting awareness of safeguarding and child abuse issues throughout its training of the staff.
+Kids’ Corner is committed to empowering young children, through its early childhood curriculum – the EYFS 2024, promoting their right to be strong, resilient, and listened to.

 • The staff carry out training every 3 years and the DSLO holds an advanced safeguarding qualification, to ensure that they are able to recognise the signs and symptoms of possible physical abuse, emotional abuse, sexual abuse and neglect so that they are aware of the local authority guidelines for making referrals.